rtts/lego/_mocs/bumpercar.md

   - ldcad.png
 ---

-# Bumper Car
+# Bumper Cars

-Remotely controlled bumpercar that steers just like the real thing!
+Remotely controlled bumpercars that steer exactly like a real bumpercar!